Paying your rent

 Payments must be arranged so that your account is never in arrears.

-Please note: new or transferring tenants are required to pay one weeks rent charge upfront before they receive the keys to their new home.
+New or transferring tenants are required to pay one weeks rent charge upfront before they receive the keys to their new home.

 Pay by direct debit